knebelm/jekyll-demo-showcase/index.md

 title: start page
 ---

 This site demonstrates how to publish documentation for different products and components on Github pages.
-It juses the Jekyll framework together with an open-source theme.
+It uses the Jekyll framework together with an open-source theme.

 # Products
 This section lists all products and components and links to the relevant pages.
 The relevant information is collected from subfolders belonging to the corresponding products and components.